 Budget-Based Water Rates or allocation-based rates have proven to be one of the most cost effective WUE programs.
-Each individual account is allocated an amount that would be required for efficient indoor and outdoor water use, adjusted to real-time daily weather, family size and the size of the site landscape.
+Each individual account is allocated an amount that would be required for efficient indoor and outdoor water use, adjusted to real-time actual weather and customer characteristics such as size of landscape area.
 Budget-based rates are also designed to recover necessary agency costs recognizing that customers will be more water efficient over time.
-Customers are able to to compare their individualized water budget with their actual usage.
-The appropriate economic signal rewards efficient use and penalizes inefficient water use.
-With a clear financial incentive, the customer is motivated to maintain efficient use patterns, or is given an incentive to seek out and implement WUE measures.
-Budget-based rates also, when properly designed, provide the local agency with an additional revenue stream, paid only by inefficient customers, and is a legal method to increase the agencies ability to fund their particular brand of WUE programs.
+Customers are able to compare their individualized water budget with their actual usage.
+The appropriate economic signal rewards efficient use.
+With a clear financial incentive, the customer is motivated to maintain efficient use patterns.
+Budget-based rates also, when properly designed, target revenue generation specifically toward those inefficient customers who are causing higher costs.
+Budget-based rates are a legal method to increase the agency's ability to fund cost reducing and cost-effective WUE programs.

-Customer Engagement Software and Data Analytics - Customer engagement software provides tools to 1) better identify customers with excess water usage, 2) show customers how their usage compares against accepted water use efficiency standards, 3) provides customers the ability to track their usage and budget information through webbased and mobile interfaces, and 4) presents customers with practical options to a more efficient water user.
+Customer Engagement Software and Data Analytics - Customer engagement software and data analytics provide tools for water agencies to more accurately identify customers with excess water usage and communicate with customers on how their usage compares against accepted water use efficiency standards.
+It addition, the software offers the ability for a customer to track their usage against a budget through web-based and mobile interfaces and presents them with practical options to become a more efficient water user.